Impact of Prenatal Exposure on Foster/Kinship Children

-Many foster parents find that the foster children they welcome to their homes have a history of exposure during pregnancy to alcohol, methamphetamines, marijuana, heroin, crack, oxycodone, prescription drugs, or other drugs.
-Alcohol and drugs can cause brain damage in a developing fetus, and foster parents need to understand the potential impacts of prenatal exposure to these substances.
+Many foster parents find that the foster or kinship children they welcome to their homes have a history of exposure during pregnancy to alcohol, methamphetamines, marijuana, heroin, crack, oxycodone, prescription drugs, or other drugs.
+Alcohol and drugs can cause brain damage in a developing fetus, and foster parents must understand the potential impacts of prenatal exposure to these substances.

 Sometimes the circumstances of the child’s entry to the foster care system make it impossible for a foster parent to have full access to the child’s complete medical history, including the child’s specific prenatal exposure.
 It’s important to glean what information they can from the child’s caseworkers.
-But in the absence of specifics, there are many resources Creating a Family can offer to educate foster parents on the effects of prenatal exposure and parenting children that have been exposed to alcohol and drugs in utero.
+But without specifics, there are many resources Creating a Family can offer to educate foster parents on the effects of prenatal exposure and parenting children exposed to alcohol and drugs in utero.

-Scroll to the bottom of this page to see the many resources about the Impact of Prenatal Exposure on Foster Children that we have in the form of blogs, radio shows/podcasts, tip sheets, fact sheets and expert Q & A’s.
+Scroll to the bottom of this page to see the many additional resources about the Impact of Prenatal Exposure on Foster Children that we have in the form of blogs, radio shows/podcasts, tip sheets, fact sheets, and expert Q & A’s.